 A loved one is dying and I can’t be at his (her) bedside…

 Such a situation causes distress.
 However, Christian faith offers much hope.
 For we believe that through prayer we can unite with the loved one who is about to pass away.

 Don Paul Denizot

-Prayer enables me to unite with all people, whether living or deceased.
+Prayer enables me to unite with people, the living and the dead.
 Thus through prayer and love I can also unite with people who are about to pass away.

-Despite the physical distance that keeps us apart, I can touch the heart of my loved one by asking the Lord to comfort him (her), to bring him (her) solace, and to let him (her) know that I love him (her).
+Despite the physical distance that keeps us apart, I can touch the heart of my loved one by asking the Lord to comfort him (her), bring him (her) solace, and let him (her) know that I love him (her).

-Indeed we believe that the love we have for one another and which unites us, comes from God, and that this relation remains alive, despite distance, grief, and even beyond death.
+Indeed we believe that the love we have for one another and uniting us, comes from God, and that this relation remains alive, despite distance, grief, and even beyond death.

-This is the very testimony of Saint Faustine who used to pray for – and was present in spirit to – the agonizing.
+This is the very testimony of Saint Faustina who used to pray for – and was present in spirit to – the agonizing.
 She got them to trust in Divine Mercy as they were in their passing away.

-Alike her, I too can pray God to let me be get close – in spirit – to a familiar (or a stranger) who is dying: “Lord, help me unite with him (her) in my presently difficult situation; I petition on his (her) behalf, to comfort him (her) bring him (her) consolation, and peace; and to receive him (her) in your Kingdom.”
+Alike St Faustina, I too can pray to God to spiritually reach a familiar (or a stranger) who is on the verge of dying: “Lord, help me unite with him (her) in my presently difficult situation; I petition on his (her) behalf, seeking to help bring him (her) comfort, consolation, and peace; pray receive him (her) in your Kingdom.”

-Furthermore, we believe that, through the communion of saints, the Blessed Virgin Mary, our Mother, the angels, and all the saints are together with us beside our beloved one who is about to meet with Love Itself.
+Moreover, through praying in the communion of saints, we believe that the Blessed Virgin Mary, our Mother, the angels, and all the saints come to us at our beloved’s bedside as he (she) is about to meet with Love Itself.

 Love is stronger than death.

 issued two leaflets of prayer (to download freely)

 with the departed?